hdrhbbu1/sourcegraph.github.io/docs/search.md

 The `files to include` and `files to exclude` fields accept a comma-separated list of paths (or globs, if enabled).
 These paths apply to all repositories in a multi-repository search.

 > Common vendor directories are excluded by default.
-You can change this in the `search.exclude` [user setting](command:workbench.action.openGlobalSettings).
+You can change this in the `search.exclude` user setting.

 ## Show code authors and commit information from `git blame`

 If you're logged in, you can see inline authorship and commit information in the results.
-To enable blame, press the <span class="octicon octicon-eye"></span> icon in the status bar when viewing a result file.
+To enable blame, press the eye icon in the status bar when viewing a result file.